kejlu/Misunderstood-Grannies/README.md

 A. Required Elements:

-Mouse click for Elvis to follow.
+Mouse click for Elvis to follow (by NavMesh).
 Animations change between idle/jogging

 Used cloud Skybox